Theatre reviews: Hedda Gabler | Living With The Lights On | Son Of A Preacher Man

 In truth, though, any string of Sixties hits would do as a peg on which to hang this kindly but unconvincing yarn, in which these three lonely souls find romance, of sorts, with the help of the son of the Preacher Man, beguilingly played by Ian Reddington.
 By the time they line up for a closing chorus of You Don’t Have To Say You Love Me, it’s beginning to seem just as well that they don’t; given the improbability of the plot-twists needed, to bring them to their final happy ending.

-Hedda Gabler at the Festival Theatre, Edinburgh, final performances today; then at His Majesty’s Theatre, Aberdeen, 21-25 November, and the Theatre Royal, Glasgow, 15-20 January.
-Living With The Lights On at the Citizens’ Theatre, Glasgow, tonight, 21 October.
-Son Of A Preacher Man at the King’s Theatre, Edinburgh, final performances today; and at the King’s Theatre, Glasgow, and His Majesty’s, Aberdeen, May and June 2018.
+*Hedda Gabler is at His Majesty’s Theatre, Aberdeen, 21-25 November, and the Theatre Royal, Glasgow, 15-20 January.
+Living With The Lights On, run ended.
+Son Of A Preacher Man at the King’s Theatre, Glasgow, and His Majesty’s, Aberdeen, May and June 2018.